sraj2794/NearbyPlaceApp/README.md

 # NearbyPlaceApp
 Nearby App is designed to help users discover venues around their current location, allowing them to find places to visit and potentially buy tickets.
 The app leverages location services to fetch venue data from a remote API and provides features for filtering venues by distance and searching by venue name.
+It supports local caching of venue data to enhance user experience and reduce network dependency.